SAM: A Mamba-2 State-Space Audio-Language Model: Model Architecture

 \section{Model Architecture}

-Our model follows a standard multimodal LLM design (Fig.~\ref{fig:model}), comprising an audio encoder $f_a$, a text encoder $f_t$, a connector $f_c$, and a Mamba-2 LLM.
-The audio encoder yields audio tokens $H_a=f_a(x)$ from mel-spectrogram $x$, which are then mapped by the connector to the audio embeddings $E_a=f_c(H_a)$.
-The text encoder maps the prompt $p$ and caption $c$ to their respective embeddings: $E_p=f_t(p), E_c=f_t(c)$.
-During training, the LLM uses the concatenated sequence $[E_a, E_p, E_c]$, while at inference, it uses only $[E_a, E_p]$.
-We train our model with auto-regressive next-token cross-entropy loss over the embeddings of ground truth captions $(E_c)$.
+As shown in Figure~\ref{fig:model}, our model follows a standard multimodal LLM architecture, comprising an audio encoder $f_a$, a text encoder $f_t$, a connector $f_c$, and a Mamba-2 LLM.
+Given a mel-spectrogram $x$, the audio encoder produces audio tokens $H_a=f_a(x)$, which are projected by the connector into audio embeddings $E_a=f_c(H_a)$.
+The text encoder maps the prompt $p$ and caption $c$ to embeddings $E_p=f_t(p)$ and $E_c=f_t(c)$, respectively.
+During training, the LLM uses the concatenated sequence $[E_a, E_p, E_c]$, while at inference it uses only $[E_a, E_p]$.
+We train our models with an auto-regressive next-token cross-entropy loss over the ground-truth caption embeddings $E_c$.